Signed embedding (BETA)

 orprojectId

-- Signed embedding isn't turned on for the project
+- Signed embedding isn't enabled on the project

 424: A 424 response indicates a malformed request.
 If you see this response, make sure to confirm the following: